nobody5050/MCBES-old/README.md

-# AlphaMC
+# MCBES
-#### written by daniktheboss
+#### written by daniktheboss, Forked by nobody5050/6502

-PROJECT STOPPED!!
-IF SOMEONE WANTS TO FORK.
-GO AHEAD.
-My rules for forking.

-1. DO NOT USE MY SOFTWARE NAME.
-2. Done

-AlphaMC is a fast Minecraft: Pocket Edition server software.
+Project forked.
+Changed the name so i should be fine.
+**Disclaimer: I will not make a minecraft server software, there are too many already.
+This is a proxy.**

+### MCBES is a powerful fast minecraft proxy server. built for minecraft pocket 0.6.1 and minecraft Pi edition 1.1.0

 ## Why python?
 Python is fast, easy to write, easy for fix bugs.
-We might make a GUI using Tkinter, but that is yet to be determined.

 ## Release date?
-NA yet. check the repo for info!
+NA yet.
+I may never release, we shall see

+## Why 0.6.1?
+I anticipate being asked this a lot if I make it work so I might as well answer now.
+Basically this is a proxy that translates packets send by minecraft pi edition over to ppackets by new bedrock edition servers, the goal being the ability to join minecraft bedrock servers on on your pi. **This may constitute piracy as I am enabling you to play minecraft bedrock worlds for free however I claim no responsibility to what you do with this software. please have a valid version of minecraft bedrock when playing this**